Matrix for Media

 • Image – export the pivot table as an image.
 When exported as an image only the first page will be displayed in the JPEG.

-• CSV – export the pivot table as a CSV.
+• CSV File – export the pivot table as a CSV.
 When exported as a CSV, the file can be opened in Excel and manipulated as a raw data set.
 This format will offer data that can filtered and manipulated further for deeper analysis in Excel.

-• PDF – export the pivot table as a PDF.
+• PDF File – export the pivot table as a PDF.
 When exported as a PDF only the first page will be displayed in the PDF.

-• Excel – export the pivot table as a formatted excel file.
+• Excel File – export the pivot table as a formatted excel file.
 When exported as Excel, the file can be opened in Excel formatted as a pivot table.
 This format will offer you a clean table presentation that does not need to be modified unless desired.

 Apply filters that adjust the parameters of the report.
 Filters can be found in the right panel.
 This panel can be collapsed by clicking the grey tab icon located approximately mid-page.
 Note that the tab will animate or become bold on hover.
 Filter settings are sticky, so it will keep your last settings by default.
 You can also define their default filters and filter settings to use in future report runs.